Wilmot Fleming

-Wilmot E. Fleming (December 20, 1916 - May 20, 1978) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for the Montgomery County district from 1963 to 1964 and the Pennsylvania State Senate for the 12th district from 1964 to 1978.
+Wilmot E. Fleming (December 20, 1916 - May 20, 1978) was an American politician who served as a Republican member of the Pennsylvania House of Representatives for the Montgomery County district from 1963 to 1964 and the Pennsylvania State Senate for the 12th district from 1964 to 1978.

 Early life and education

 Fleming was born in Philadelphia, Pennsylvania, to Wilmot and Lillie F. (Bains) Fleming.
 He graduated from Cheltenham Township High School and the Wharton School at the University of Pennsylvania.

 Business career

 He worked in manufacturing as a partner in the Wilmot Fleming Engineering Company.

 Political career

 He served as a member of the Pennsylvania House of Representatives for Montgomery County from 1963 to 1964.
 He was elected to the Pennsylvania State Senate for the 12th district in a special election and served from November 16, 1964 until his death in office due to a heart attack on May 20, 1978.